Equinox Group: History

 In 2008, Equinox brought Pure Yoga to the United States from Hong Kong.
 In 2011, Equinox launched Blink, a separate fitness company, and acquired SoulCycle.
 In July 2019, Equinox launched Equinox Hotels in Hudson Yards, Manhattan.
+In January 2023, Equinox banned gym memberships submitted on New Year's Day, to both praise and criticism.
+The company said the purpose of the ban was to "snub short-term resolutions".